Your first employee communication survey is done and you’re staring at the data you’ve collected. Lots of data. Mountains of it!

 Why do communicators get stuck at this point?
 After all, they’ve done the heavy lifting: got approval to field the survey, drafted questions and made changes based on feedback, programmed the survey and distributed it.

-There’s no doubt that analyzing quantitative data is tough and takes time.
+There’s no doubt that analyzing quantitative data takes time.
 But I’ve noticed the task can be more challenging because of problems with survey design.

 Here are five things you can do differently to make analysis easier: